glenn89/FederatedRL/README.md

 To solve this problem, we propose a new federated reinforcement learning architecture where each agent working on its independent IoT device shares their learning experience (i.e., the gradient of loss function) with each other, and transfers a mature policy model parameters into other agents.
 They accelerate its learning process by using mature parameters.
 We incorporate the Actor-Critic PPO algorithm into each agent in the proposed collaborative architecture and propose an efficient procedure for the gradient sharing and the model transfer.

 We use Quanser's Qube-servo 2 as the real device.
 We also used CartPole from OpenAI Gym as the simulation environment.
+Our first related paper is "Federated Reinforcement Learning for Training Control Policies on Multiple IoT Devices."
+Sensors 20, no. 5, 1359, 2020.
-Our related paper is "Learning Performance Improvement Using Federated Reinforcement Learning Based on Distributed Multi-Agents" in Proceedings of KICS Fall Conference 2019, November, Seoul, Korea, 2019.
+Our second related paper is "Learning Performance Improvement Using Federated Reinforcement Learning Based on Distributed Multi-Agents" in Proceedings of KICS Fall Conference 2019, November, Seoul, Korea, 2019.

 ### Execute the Proposed Federated Reinforcement Learning in Simulation Environment
 - Set-up the hyper-parameter